ibexa/documentation-user/docs/search_engine_optimization/work_with_seo.md

 # Work with SEO

-For the Search Engine Optimization (SEO) feature to help you optimize the searchability and visibility of your content, you must enable it first.
-Then you must define the contents of individual tags.
+For the Search Engine Optimization (SEO) feature to help you optimize the searchability and visibility of your content, you must enable it first, and then, define the contents of individual tags.

-To do it, you must be able to [edit Content Types](../site_organization/organizing_the_site.md#content-types).
+To do it, make sure you can [edit Content Types](../site_organization/organizing_the_site.md#content-types).

 ## Enable SEO

 1. Click **Content** to display content management options, and then **Content Types**.
 2. Drill down the content group and click the edit icon next to the Content Type that you want to modify.
-3. Go to the **SEO** section and select the **Enable SEO for this content type** toggle.
+3. Go to the **SEO** section and switch the **Enable SEO for this content type** toggle.
 4. Click **Save** to save your changes.

-## Define Meta Tags
+## Define Meta tags

 When you edit the Content Type definition, in the **SEO** section, go to the **Meta tags** area, and provide values for the following meta tags: